What to Do if Your Child Was Hurt in a Car Accident

 How the legal system applies to car accidents involving children

-Usually, this means that the parents of an injured child will bring one case in two parts.
+Parents of an injured child will bring one case in two parts.
 The first part is for the parents’ costs to take care of the injured child, such as medical expenses.
 The second part is brought on behalf of the child for the child’s own damages, such as pain and suffering or disfigurement.

 That said, this deadline only applies to the child’s own expenses, not their adult parent or guardian’s expenses.
 For example, if you paid your child’s medical bills, those are your damages, not your child’s, so you only have two years to file a lawsuit to recover those damages.